Key Takeaways

 If a breach in trust is taking a toll on your relationship or mental health, know that Rula is here to help.
 Rula’s network of therapists makes it easy to find a mental health professional to help you manage relationship conflicts, improve communication skills, and rebuild trust with your partner.

 In as little as three minutes, you can use our therapist-matching program to connect with a therapist who takes your insurance and is accepting new clients.
-And our network of over 8,000 therapists means you can be seen as early as this week.
+And our network of over 10,000 therapists means you can be seen as soon as tomorrow.